 Enhancing biodiversity and engaging people with nature

-- We currently have two wildlife ponds in the Wilderness.
-One is shaded by trees and one is very shallow – neither are very accessible.
-We propose to create an additional pond designed specifically for pond-dipping.
-This will allow people of all ages to learn about freshwater species such as newts, frogs and dragonflies.
+- We propose to create a new pond designed specifically for pond-dipping.
+This will allow people of all ages to learn about native freshwater species like newts, frogs and dragonflies.

-- The meadow outside the existing Wildlife Centre is mostly poor quality, but there are patches of rare acid grassland habitat, featuring butterfly food plants such as fine-leaved, native grasses and sheep’s sorrel.
-We propose to restore and extend the acid grassland to create a wildlife meadow which will be used for educational purposes.
+- The meadow outside the existing Wildlife Centre is mostly poor quality but there are patches of rare acid grassland habitat, featuring butterfly food plants such as fine-leaved, native grasses and sheep’s sorrel.
+We will restore the acid grassland to create a wildlife meadow.

 - We propose new supervised nature trails.
 The existing circular nature trail is overgrown with invasive plants such as bracken and bramble, limiting its wildlife potential.

 - We propose to incorporate the woodland between the Flower Garden and Deer Park into The Wilderness.
 We propose to install natural play features such as fallen trees for climbing and enhance wildlife habitat by planting native woodland flowers, creating stag beetle loggeries and installing bat boxes.